omeldar/r-in-a-container/README.md

 ## Changing user and password

 If you want to change the username and password to log in, you can do so in the `docker-compose.yml` under `environment`.

+_I did not try this so far, you might need to change it in the Dockerfile too._